mkobetic/coin/cmd/coin/README.md

 This is the main coin command with subcommands modeled after ledger CLI.
-Use `-h` for detiled option descriptions.
+Use `-h` for detailed option descriptions.

 ## balance